class langtorch.tt.TextModule

 Notes

-• Ensure that the TextTensor inputs match the expected format of the prompt templates accurately.
+TextTensorinputs match the expected format of the prompt templates accurately.
 If there is a mismatch between the placeholder name used in the module prompt and the corresponding key in the input tensor, the completion text will be appended at the end of the text instead of being placed at the placeholder.
+TextModulecan be extended through subclassing to implement custom forward methods, offering tailored text processing capabilities.
+Some currently available or future subclasses are mentioned in langtorch.tt.- Parallel (batched) processing of inputs through the LLM activation is handled automatically for all entries regardless of shape.